napalm-automation/napalm-automation.github.io/_posts/2017/2017-09-06-napalm-logs-released.md

 $ sudo napalm-logs --publisher cli --disable-security
 ```

-The above is hihly discouraged in production environments, as it disables
+The above is highly discouraged in production environments, as it disables
 the security and just prints the objects on the command line; but this is a good
 way to check that the process is running correctly and receiving syslog messages.
 By default it is listening on the standard syslog UDP port ``514`` (hence the